Ojbirke/Smorasmanagement/DEPLOYMENT_BACKUP_GUIDE.md

 - The system will not allow a backup with fewer records to overwrite a database with more records
 - Multiple safety copies are created before any restoration
 - The system will detect and fix corrupted deployment backups
+- PostgreSQL provides additional reliability for production deployments

+## PostgreSQL Migration

+The application includes a migration utility to transfer data from SQLite to PostgreSQL:

+1. Run `python smorasfotball/migrate_to_postgres.py` to initiate migration
+2. The script creates a safety backup before migration
+3. All data is transferred to the PostgreSQL database
+4. The script verifies that the migration was successful

 ## Troubleshooting